 - Helps in Weight Loss.

 - Provides Relief from sciatica.

 5. Eka Pada Rajakapot Asana (Half Pigeon Pose)

-This may seem tough being a new mom but a few more days added to your beginner yoga workout, and you will be all fine to perform.
-This asana can be a challenging pose to get into and hold, but it’s an excellent hip opener and helps find balance in the spine which needs relaxation post-delivery and a hectic lifestyle.
+This may seem tough being a new mom, but with a few more days added to your beginner yoga workout, you will be all set to perform.
+This asana can be a challenging pose to get into and hold, but it’s an excellent hip opener and helps find balance in the spine, which needs relaxation post-delivery and a hectic lifestyle.

-During this pose, you must focus on your glutes and squeeze your mid-back to avoid any issue that may arise because of loosening muscles.
+During this pose, you must focus on your glutes and squeeze your mid-back to avoid any issues that may arise because of loosening muscles.
 You must be holding this asana correctly.
-You need to make sure that your hips are level, and no stress laid over joints.
+You need to make sure that your hips are level and that no stress is put on your joints.

 - A Great Chest Opener.

 While the new role of motherhood will keep you busy and daunting, taking the time to slow down and pause becomes imperative to hold the right balance between your mind and body.
-It can be alluring to convince yourself that you simply don’t have time for yoga or not in a good physical form, but all of these poses can be done anytime while the baby is at sleep or before he/she wakes up.
+It can be alluring to convince yourself that you simply don’t have time for yoga or are not in good physical form, but all of these poses are the easiest yoga asanas that can be done anytime while the baby is sleeping or before he/she wakes up.

 With every passing day during your yoga practice, you will feel the immense benefits it bids physically and mentally, which eventually will help you feel your best and bloom rather than waiting for your doom.